YingLiu4203/clojure-notes/language/read-eval.md

 `;` the line is a comment. `#_` discard the next element.

+`#object` is read as a generic TaggedLiteral object.
+What's the meaning ?

 ### 1.5 Reader Conditionals

 Clojure 1.7 introduced a new extension `.cljc` for portable files that can be loaded by multiple Clojure platforms.